elhawk/Office-Online-Test-Tools-and-Documentation/docs/rest/src/files/GetActivities.rst

 The request for an |operation| call is JSON (as specified in :rfc:`4627`) containing the following properties:

 Top
-    An **integer** with the maximum number of activities we would like returned to us.
+    An **integer** with the maximum number of activities the client would like returned to us.
 Required.

     ..  note:: Hosts should order activities most-recent first when returning the top N activities to the requesting client.

     ..  note:: Hosts may define their own maximum number of activities to return in a given response.
 If top exceeds this value, hosts should return their own maximum, rather than failing the request.
+Hosts must not exceed the client's Top value.

 SkipToken
     A **string** which is opaque to the clients.
 This string is returned in the GetActivities response, and can be sent